Obstetric Anesthesia in Syracuse, NY

 Anesthesia is routinely used to help relieve pain during a medical procedure, which often includes common occurrences like childbirth.
 Many individuals are familiar with epidurals and their primary use of reducing pain during the birthing process, but there are also a few other options available for expectant patients of CNY Women’s Healthcare.

 To determine which type of obstetric anesthesia is best for you, be sure to discuss each of your options with your obstetrician before labor begins.
 It is also important to remember that in some situations, additional obstetric anesthesia may be needed suddenly during the delivery process to reduce the mother and child’s risk for birthing complications.
-Call (315) 446-4400 today to schedule a consultation at our office in Syracuse!
+To schedule a consultation at our OBGYN office in Syracuse, NY, please call (315) 446-4400 today !

 When to Use Obstetric Anesthesia